Yaron Y. Goland

 yaron AT goland DOT org

-OBJECTIVE: Be part of an outstanding team building massively scalable software infrastructures where I can contribute my skills as a software architect/developer.
+OBJECTIVE: Be part of an outstanding team building massively scalable software infrastructures where I can contribute my skills as a software architect/technical program manager.

 Articles about Yaron